chomouri/pupillae/README.md

 - pupillae DB tables can only have one PK and one FK.
 Composite keys are not supported.

 fons_img.py
-- A Statement Context Manager for tempory files/directories would be good.
+- A Statement Context Manager for temporary files/directories would be good.
 	ref: https://docs.python.org/3/reference/datamodel.html#context-managers
 	https://docs.python.org/3/library/tempfile.html
 - configparser is suddenly turning the tuple value (400, 400) into a string.
 Workaround: separate (int(x), int(y)).
 - os.mkdir is needed in places.
+- General Robustness is needed.